1980 Mercury Capri hatchback coupe

 Make mine Smoke, please.

-Other Mercurys I have written about are the 1983 Grand Marquis sedan, the 1986 Capri hatchback coupe, and the 1988 Cougar XR-7 coupe.
+Other Mercurys I have written about are the 1980 Cougar XR-7 coupe, the 1983 Grand Marquis sedan, the 1984 Grand Marquis Colony Park LS station wagon, the 1986 Capri hatchback coupe, the 1988 Cougar XR-7 coupe, and the 1988 Grand Marquis Colony Park station wagon.
 I have also written about the 1981 Ford Escort hatchback coupe.

 1983 Mercury Grand Marquis sedan